Bob Wilson (footballer, born 1941): Club career

 Wilson started late as a professional player, as his father would not let him sign papers with Manchester United as he thought it was not a reasonable job whilst he was a youth.
 Wilson then went on to Loughborough College for training as a teacher.
 He had been playing reserve games for Wolverhampton Wanderers as an amateur between 1961 and 1963 and was the first amateur to have a transfer fee paid (£7,500).
 He remained an amateur for eight months when he signed for Arsenal in July 1963 until he signed professional forms in March 1964.

 Wilson made his debut against Nottingham Forest on 26 October 1963 in a 4–2 win.
 However, being forced to play understudy to Jim Furnell, it was to be over four years until Wilson became first-choice keeper in 1968, after Furnell made a mistake in an FA Cup tie against Birmingham City in March 1968.
 Wilson took over and remained in goal for Arsenal for the remainder of the 1967–68 season.

 Later, firmly ensconced in the Arsenal side, Wilson was ever-present in the 1968–69 season, which included Arsenal's loss to Swindon Town in the 1969 League Cup Final.
 Despite sustaining a broken arm the following season, 1969–70, Wilson recovered and won his first trophy with Arsenal, the 1969–70 Inter-Cities Fairs Cup.
 In 1971, he was Arsenal's player of the year in their Double-winning season, in which he played every first-team match in League and Cup, culminating in the 1971 FA Cup Final win over Liverpool.
 Wilson was the first goalkeeper to get a number on his back and his favourite football shirt is his Arsenal shirt from the 1970/71 season with the number 1 on it.

 Wilson continued to play as Arsenal's keeper through the early 1970s, although an injury late on in the 1972 FA Cup semi-final against Stoke City meant he missed Arsenal's 1972 FA Cup Final loss to Leeds United and much of the 1972–73 season.
 Understudy Geoff Barnett took his place, but Wilson regained the number one shirt once fully recovered, and was Arsenal's first-choice goalkeeper up until his surprisingly early retirement from playing in May 1974, at the age of 32.

+In 1978 Wilson was signed by the Danish side Næstved IF, then managed by Jim Magill.
+Wilson played only seven matches, but helped the club to avoid relegation from the first division.

 As a student and teacher of goalkeeping, Wilson has identified his own signature technique as diving at his opponents' feet to save goals.
 This caused him a number of injuries throughout his career.